NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

 For brevity, we'll stick to a decorator-based approach.
 Add the `start_as_current_span` decorator to the `index` function.
 Notice that this decorator is a convenience function that abstracts away the details of trace context management from us.
-It handles the creation of a new Span object, attaches it to the current context, and ends the span once the method returns.
+It handles the creation of a new span object, attaches it to the current context, and ends the span once the method returns.

 ```json
 {